cjambrosi/guides-for-devs/Instalando e Configurando Ambiente de Desenvolvimento PHP.md

 		> sudo mysql_secure_installation

 	- Siga os seguintes passos para a configuração:

+		- In order to log into MariaDB to secure it, we'll need the current password for the root user.
+If you've just installed MariaDB, and you haven't set the root password yet, the password will be blank, so you should just press enter here.
+			</br></br>
+			Enter current password for root (enter for none):

+		- OK, successfully used password, moving on...</br>
+			Setting the root password ensures that nobody can log into the MariaDB root user without the proper authorisation.
+			</br></br>
+			Set root password?
+[Y/n]

 		- Enter password for user root: `<sua senha escolhida para o BD MySQL>`</br>